stashed/docs/docs/addons/mariadb/setup/install.md

 {{< notice type="warning" message="This is an Enterprise-only feature.
 Please install [Stash Enterprise Edition](/docs/setup/install/enterprise.md) to try this feature." >}}

-# Install MongoDB Addon for Stash
+# Install MariaDB Addon for Stash

 Stash uses `Function-Task` model to backup databases.
 This `Function-Task` model enables Stash to extend its capability via addons.
-In order to backup MongoDB databases, you have to install MongoDB addon (`stash-mongodb`) for Stash.
-This addon creates necessary `Function` and `Task` definitions to backup/restore MongoDB database.
+In order to backup MariaDB databases, you have to install MariaDB addon (`stash-mariadb`) for Stash.
+This addon creates necessary `Function` and `Task` definitions to backup/restore MariaDB database.

 You can install the addon either as a helm chart or you can create only the YAMLs of the respective resources.